Science

 Introduction

 The scientific method fosters thinking skills.
 The very basis of science is a system of thought and experiment called the scientific method.
 It's where you start with an idea, create a concrete way to prove or disprove your idea, and objectively show what you have learned.
 Learning to follow this process helps you to think logically.
-Seeing the relationship between empirical evidence and your theory helps you to think critically.
-These important thinking skills can be applied in many areas of study.
-To give a child practice with these thinking skills nourishes a developing mind.
+Seeing the relationship between empirical

 Science feeds a natural love for learning.
 One of the greatest things we can teach our children is to love learning.
 Science is a great medium to do so.
-Children are inquisitive explorers by nature and science offers lots to explore.
+Children are inquisitive explorers and science offers lots to explore.
 Because much of science is hands-on, it appeals readily to most children.
 Nothing makes a child sit up and take notice like the “WOW!” of a great science experiment.
 Science can encourage a love for learning that will spill over into other subjects.

 Science prepares for the future.
 Science is the basis for much of our life.
 Agricultural science dictates how our food is produced, biomedical science keeps us healthy, physics and mechanical science takes us from place to place, even our beds are constructed according to scientific principles.
 We almost literally eat, sleep and breathe science!
-As we prepare the next generation of consumers, voters, creators, and policy makers it is critical to ensure they are not only comfortable in science but that they are adept.
+As we prepare the next generation of consumers, voters, creators and policy makers it is critical to ensure they are not only competent in science but that they are adept.

 Key Stage 3